goharbor/harbor/contrib/sdk/harbor-py/README.md

 [harbor](https://github.com/vmware/harbor) is the enterprise-class registry server for docker distribution.

-[harbor-py](https://github.com/tobegit3hub/harbor-py) is the native and compatible python SDK for harbor.
-The supported APIs are list below.
+harbor-py is the native and compatible python SDK for harbor and is included in the harbor git repository under `contrib/sdk/harbor-py`.

+The supported APIs are:

 - [x] Projects APIs
   - [x] [Get projects](./examples/get_projects.py)